 Jaws

 The overall record undersells Jaws.
-45% across 80 head-to-head matchups looks average until you look at how the numbers shift as a tournament progresses.
+44% across 165 head-to-head matchups looks average until you look at how the numbers shift as a tournament progresses.
 The film that invented the summer blockbuster still carries a primal charge fifty years later.
 On a ballot, it benefits from being both a piece of cinema history and a genuinely great time at the movies.
-At 1.5s average, voters make up their minds quickly — a gut preference rather than a weighed comparison.

 Synopsis